 This is an interface to the Digital Clock Managers (DCM) of the FPGA.
 At the moment only one DCM is used, providing the central 50 MHz clock.
 Once the DCM has locked and is providing a stable frequency FTU_clk_gen sends a ready signal.
 This is a prerequisite for the board to enter the RUNNING state.
-Some modules within the FTU design have built-in clock dividers to generate custom frequencies which are, however, all derived from the central clock.
+FTU_clk_gen also generates a central 1 MHz clock for the rate counters (by division, not using a second DCM).
+In addition, some modules within the FTU design have their own built-in clock dividers to generate custom frequencies.

-3.1.2 FTU_dual_port_ram
+3.1.2 FTU_dual_port_ram64

 All FTU registers which can be set from outside during operation are stored in a dual-port block RAM (Random Access Memory).
 The FPGA provides specific resources for this purpose, and therefore the RAM has been created using the Xilinx core generator tools.
-The entity FTU_dual_port_ram serves as an interface to the RAM, the actual gate level description is stored directly in the net-list file FTU_dual_port_ram.ngc.
+The entity FTU_dual_port_ram64 serves as an interface to the RAM, the actual gate level description is stored directly in the net-list file FTU_dual_port_ram64.ngc.
 Thus this file is part of the design, although not available as source code.
-The RAM has a size of 32 bytes and two fully featured ports to access its content.
+The RAM has a size of 64 bytes and two fully featured ports to access its content.
 One port is based on 1-byte words, the other one on 2-byte words.
 The corresponding address space is presented together with the register tables in chapter 4.
 In addition to the control registers, also the current counter readings are stored in the RAM.